 Changes in telecommunications legislation and regulations in the U.S. and other countries could affect our sales and the revenue we are able to derive from our products.
 In particular, on December 14, 2017, the U.S. Federal Communications Commission (FCC) voted to repeal the "net neutrality" rules and return to a "light-touch" regulatory framework.
 The FCC's new rules, which took effect in June 2018, granted providers of broadband internet access services greater freedom to make changes to their services, including, potentially, changes that may discriminate against or otherwise harm our business.
 However, a number of parties have appealed these rules, which appeals are currently being reviewed by the D.C.
 Circuit Court of Appeals; thus the future impact of the FCC's repeal and any changes thereto remains uncertain.
 Additionally, on September 30, 2018, California enacted the California Internet Consumer Protection and Net Neutrality Act of 2018, making California the fourth state to enact a state-level net neutrality law since the FCC repealed its nationwide regulations, mandating that all broadband services in California must be provided in accordance with state net neutrality requirements.
 The U.S. Department of Justice has sued to block the law going into effect, and California has agreed to delay enforcement until the resolution of the FCC's repeal of the federal rules.
 A number of other states are considering legislation or executive actions that would regulate the conduct of broadband providers.
 We cannot predict whether the FCC order or state initiatives will be modified, overturned, or vacated by legal action of the court, federal legislation, or the FCC.
 The repeal of the net neutrality rules or other regulations dealing with access by competitors to the networks of incumbent operators could slow or stop infrastructure and services investments or expansion by service providers.
-Increased regulation of our customers' pricing or service offerings could limit their investments and, consequently, revenue from our products.
-The impact of new or revised legislation or regulations could have a material adverse effect on our business, operating results, financial condition and cash flows.
+Increased regulation or regulations could have a material adverse effect on our business, operating results, financial conditi